 Unfortunately, a lot of businesses miss out on the benefits of social listening because they only use platforms like Facebook and Twitter to publish content and nothing else.
 They don’t take the time to sit back and listen to what their audience is saying.

 For the brands that do engage in some level of social listening, it usually starts and ends with monitoring brand keywords.
-For instance, they may have alerts set up for when someone tags them on social media or uses their company in a hashtag.
+For instance, they may have alerts set up for when someone tags them on social media or uses their company name in a hashtag.
 That’s a great start, but social listening involves a lot more.

 It goes beyond just monitoring what’s being said.
 Social listening is about taking things a step further to analyze the conversations being had.